Gearing up for the day that your baby will get sick for the first time...

 1. A cool mist humidifier

 Apparently this is a must-have for babies' rooms in the winter when the heater is running in your house.
 We never had one, but we do now.
 I bought the Vick's brand because the pharmacist that was there told me it's her favorite.
-I always trust pharmacists.
+Not sure it's the best, but it's done fine for us.
+You can do your own research on how much you want to spend, just make sure it's "cool mist".

 2. A good rectal thermometer